BrentGG/NP-ZMQ/README.md

 ## Requests and Responses

 The [Format](#format) section describes the format that is used for the requests and responses.
 The [General](#general-1) section describes all the general requests that can be made together with their responses.
 The sections after that describe the request and responses per game that can be played in the casino.
 Some requests require the client to be logged in.
+Some responses are sent without a request being set first.
 Each table also shows whether a request has been implemented yet.
 Every game section also contains an example of the requests and responses in a time-diagram fashion.
 Below is a list of all the available games:

 - [Slot machine](#slot-machine)
 - [Roulette](#roulette)

 ### Format

 Some requests and responses contain variables, a variable will be indicated by square brackets containing the name of the variable and its type, e.g. ``[username:string]``.
 When the type of a variable is ``list`` it means that this variable contains multiple values separated by a comma ``,``.
+Two-dimensional lists are separated by a dash ``-``.

 The responses show which part of the response the client should subscribe to.
 This is indicated by curly brackets ``{}``.
 For example, the following request (checking a client's balance):
 ```